OUR BLOG

 Singer/Composer

-In these past six months as an English Early Childhood Educator in Spain, I’ve written no fewer than 20 songs, spanning the weather, months of the year, and choo-choo-trains.
+In these past six months as an English early childhood educator in Spain, I’ve written no fewer than 20 songs, spanning the weather, months of the year, and choo-choo-trains.
 For some reason beyond my comprehension, the crowd favorite is one in which I simply recite the days of the week over and over again.
 It’s not winning any Grammys, but the kids can’t get enough.

 Dancer